 Personal user manuals

 Each team member creates a one-page document explaining how they work best: communication preferences, pet peeves, preferred feedback methods, and what energizes them.
 Share and discuss as a group.

-This exercise accelerates learning to work together effectively and creates a reference document for ongoing use.
+This exercise accelerates the process of learning to work together effectively and creates a reference document for ongoing use.

 Strength mapping